costineesti/about-me/content/notes/asdfr.md

 I should like this!!!!
 I hope I will have a nice learning curve regarding my C++ and ROS2 (Jazzy) skills.

 The book is on outlook.

+This teacher really likes what he does.
+A lecture feels like a Ted Talk.